MarcoLizza/mode13h.dev/_posts/2019-03-21-tofu-engine-1.md

 ![Doom Fire PSX](/assets/videos/doom-fire-psx.gif)

 It is a very simple effect but served well to spot some issue with the pixel-perfect rendering with OpenGL primitives.
 This is due to OpenGL's *rasterization rules* and a little [fix](http://glprogramming.com/red/appendixg.html#name1) is required in order for it to properly work.
-Moreover, filled and wireframe polygons behave differently with regard to pixel positioning and size.
+Moreover, filled and wire-frame polygons behave differently with regard to pixel positioning and size.
 Anyway, the application was easy to implement but posed also an interesting question: should a primitive `Grid` type be implemented to better handle 2D arrays?
 If yes, should it implemented in native (C) or interpreted (Wren) language?

 ## What's next?

 There's a lot to do. :)

 The next relevant thing to be implemented is **tiled mapping support**.
-It should support camera placement and scrolling, as well, and this is something I'd like to handle by using shaders (which is something that has a nice continuity the way scrolling was implemented in some 8- and 16-bit computers of the '80s/'90s, i.e. through very specific chipset registers tweaking).
+It should support camera placement and scrolling, as well, and this is something I'd like to handle by using shaders (which is something that has a nice continuity the way scrolling was implemented in some 8- and 16-bit computers of the '80s/'90s, i.e. through very specific chip-set registers tweaking).

 I will also start to think about **collision detection**.
 Is this something that depends and changes on a per-game basis, or could be worth adding to the engine natively?